annayqho/TheCannon/_sources/getting_started.txt

 evenly cover the spectrum.
 Large gaps in continuum pixels could result in poor continuum normalization in those regions.
 If the continuum pixels do not look evenly sampled enough, the range can be changed and the process repeated.
-For this example, we change it as foollows:
+For this example, we change it as follows:

     >>> dataset.ranges = [[371,3192], [3697,5500], [5500,5997], [6461,8255]]
     >>> contmask = dataset.make_contmask(